peterhinch/micropython_ra8875/docs/DRIVER.md

  subsequent pixels will be rendered with the specified `color` modified to the current greyed-out style.
 If `False` is passed they will be rendered normally.
  Note that `desaturate` and `dim` methods set the grey style.
-They only affect rendering when the greyed- out status is set.
+They only affect rendering when the greyed- out status is set via `usegrey`.
  4. `draw_rectangle` Args `x1, y1, x2, y2, color` Draw a rectangle.
  5. `fill_rectangle` Args `x1, y1, x2, y2, color` Draw a filled rectangle.
  6. `draw_clipped_rectangle` Args `x1, y1, x2, y2, color` Draw a clipped